prebid/prebid.github.io/dev-docs/bidders/algorix.md

 ### Note:

-The Algorix Prebid adapter requires setup to create Sid and Token.
-Please contact your Algorix partner manager for setup assistance.
+Algorix adapter requires setup and approval from the Algorix team, even for existing in-app developers and publishers.
+Please reach out to your account team or email to prebid@algorix.co for more information.

 ### Bid Params